Betelgeuse-Suite/betelgeuse/README.md

-# beetlejuice
+# Beetlejuice
-An all-in-one solution to manage configuration and language in native mobile apps.
+An all-in-one solution to manage configuration and language versioning in native mobile apps.

 ## Global Dependencies